 In the United States, breast cancer is the second most common cancer in women after skin cancer.

-Based on current incidence rates, a woman born in the U.S. today has a 1 in 8 chance of developing breast cancer during her lifetime.
+Based on current incidence rates, a woman born in the U.S. today has a

 For their case-controlled study, Dr. Degnim and colleagues quantified various types of immune cell in different types of breast tissue.
 They used samples of normal breast tissue from donors to the Susan G. Komen for the Cure Tissue Bank, and samples of breast tissue from women diagnosed with benign breast disease at the Mayo Clinic.